Uniswap/interface/README.md

 # Uniswap - a trustless, decentralized exchange for Ether and ERC20 tokens

-Uniswap exchange uses a "Market Maker" mechanism, where liquidity providers store 2 tokens within an Ethereum smart contract.
-An exchange rate is set between the tokens based on the relative availibility of each token.
+Uniswap exchange uses a "Market Maker" mechanism, where liquidity providers store a reserve of ETH and ERC20 tokens within an Ethereum smart contract.
+An exchange rate is set between the tokens and ETH based on the relative availibility of each token.
 Arbitrage ensures that the rate will be the same as on other exchanges.
-Buyers who send Token1 to the smart contract will receive back Token2 at the current rate.
-A small fee is paid from the buyer to the liquidity providers in to incentive participation.
+Buyers who send Token 1 to the smart contract will receive back Token 2 at the current rate.
+A small fee is paid from the buyer to the liquidity providers to incentive participation.

 A full writeup with math and whatnot will be written soon.
 Until then, here is some more info on Market Makers: